Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization

 In the following, we say that a function $r(k)$ is log-poly if $2^{r(k)}$ is a polynomial function.
-Recall that a hypergraph $G'=(V',E')$ is said to be a \emph{partial hypergraph} of hypergraph $G=(V,E)$ if $V' \subseteq V$ and $E' \subseteq E$.
+Recall that a hypergraph $G'=(V',E')$ is a \emph{partial hypergraph} of a hypergraph $G=(V,E)$ if $V' \subseteq V$ and $E' \subseteq E$.
 We are now ready to state our intractability result for pseudo-Boolean optimization:

-\begin{theorem} Let $\bra{G_k}_{k=1}^\infty$ be a polynomial-time enumerable family of hypergraphs with $\tw(G_k)=k$ for all $k$, and with rank $r(k) \ge 2$ that is upper bounded by a log-poly function in $k$.
+\begin{theorem} Let $\bra{G_k}_{k=1}^\infty$ be a polynomial-time enumerable family of hypergraphs with $\tw(G_k)=k$ for all $k$, and with rank $r(k)$ that is upper bounded by a log-poly function in $k$.
 Let $f$ be an algorithm that solves any instance $\Lambda_k$ of \cref{prob PBO} on a signed hypergraph with the underlying hypergraph $G_k$, in time $T(k) \cdot \poly(\|\Lambda_k\|)$.
 Then, assuming $\NP \not\subseteq \BPP$, $T(k)$ grows super-polynomially in $k$. \end{theorem}

-\begin{proof} For every positive $k$, let $G_k = (V_k,E_k)$, and let $G'_k = (V_k,E'_k)$ be the intersection graph of $G_k$, which has the treewidth $k$.
+\begin{proof} For every positive $k$, let $G_k = (V_k,E_k)$, and let $G'_k = (V_k,E'_k)$ be the intersection graph of $G_k$, which has treewidth $k$.
 Note that $|E'_k| \le |V_k|^2$, thus $|E'_k|$ is bounded by a polynomial in $k$.
 It follows that $\bra{G'_k}_{k=1}^\infty$ is a polynomial-time enumerable family of graphs with $\tw(G'_k)=k$ for all $k$.
 In the remainder of the proof, we show that every instance $\Lambda'_k$ of problem BQO on graph $G'_k$ can be polynomially reduced to an instance $\Lambda_k$ of \cref{prob PBO} on a signed hypergraph $H_k$, whose underlying hypergraph is a partial hypergraph of $G_k$.
-Since each obtained \cref{prob PBO} can be stated as a \cref{prob PBO} on a signed hypergraph with underlying hypergraph $G_k$, by setting the costs of additional $\poly(k)$ signed edges to zero, the result then follows from~\cref{th treewidth}.
+Since each obtained \cref{prob PBO} can be stated as a \cref{prob PBO} on a signed hypergraph with the underlying hypergraph $G_k$, by setting the costs of additional $\poly(k)$ signed edges to zero, the result then follows from~\cref{th treewidth}.
 In the remainder of the proof, we consider one fixed $k$.